-The Kennard Visual Arts Center opened in the fall of 2013 providing state-of-the-art classrooms for Berkshire extensive visual arts program, including: expansive new Studio Art and Ceramics classrooms, a new classroom for Digital Art, Digital Photography and Digital Music, a digital printing lab, a Sculpture Studio, department offices, and other support facilities.
+The Kennard Visual Arts Center opened in the fall of 2013 providing state-of-the-art classrooms for Berkshire extensive visual arts program, including: expansive new Studio Art and Ceramics classrooms, a new classroom for Digital Art, Digital Photography and Digital Music, a digital printing lab, a Sculpture Studio, and other support facilities.

 In addition, The Warren Family Gallery showcases student artwork as well as exhibits from alumni and local artists.
 This two-story 14,708-square-foot building houses all the visual arts programs under one roof.

 Award-winning Boston architectural firm Finegold Alexander & Associates worked closely with the Arts Department faculty to develop a space that not only meets current and future program needs, but also celebrates the fundamental role of the arts at Berkshire.

 The Calderini Family Faculty Center is located on the third floor of the Kennard Visual Arts Center, and is home to the English, history, and languages departments.

 A new music center was completed in 2011 and features two specially designed classrooms to meet the needs of the instrumental, choral, and chamber music programs.
 The center boasts five practice rooms, plenty of spacious storage cabinets for instruments, a recording studio, and storage and office space for the music program.
 The center is equipped with wireless technology, audio/visual capabilities, and new, state-of-the-art practice chairs and stands.